Bominkkwon/reddit-sentiment-and-stock-volatility/README.md

 ### 3. Reddit Sentiment Corpus

+## Initializing VADER sentiment Analyser
 I used the VADER (Valence Aware Dictionary for Sentiment Reasoning) model to analyze the sentiment of r/Wallstreetbets submission with my [customized lexicon](https://github.com/Bominkkwon/reddit-sentiment-and-stock-volatility/blob/main/sentiment/custom_lexicon.py)-- To initialize vader sentiment analyser:
 ![](img/vader_ini.png)

+## Updating/customizing Lexicon list
-I have added some WSB "financial terms" into my custimized lexicon list and it is important to pick up on their inside jokes and "slangs" -- e.g.
+I have added some WSB "financial terms" into my customized lexicon list and it is important to pick up on their inside jokes and "slangs" -- e.g.
 ``` python
 wsbfinancial_jargon = {
     'moon': 3,